 Cathy Traz: For all of us at Bristol Myers Squibb, patient-centricity is critical to ensuring that we are continuing to advance research for patients in need.
 This means that our work goes beyond providing therapies – we think about the entire patient journey, the community and all those who interact with the patient in order to best determine the needs of those involved in the MS community.
 Integral to this support is our partnership with the MS patient advocacy community, who we partner with to provide resources to those impacted by the disease, including educational resources as well as information on our clinical trials and marketed product.

 Q: How has Bristol Myers Squibb continued to advance progress for MS patients in need?

-Richard: Working to provide treatment options to patients in need is of the upmost importance.
+Diego: Working to provide treatment options to patients in need is of the upmost importance.
 Our focus remains on advancing pathbreaking science to delay progression and prevent disability for those living with MS. We continue to build on our research exploring how early damage to both white and grey matter of the brain may lead to physical and cognitive decline.
 This research has led to new solutions and the awareness of endpoints that better assess cognitive health along a patient’s journey.
 Our goal is to continue to address the disease's hallmark relapses and brain lesions — and ultimately move the field forward.